ebzzry/ebzzry.github.io/src/en/tmux.md

 bind @ setw synchronize-panes
 ```

-This binds several keys to detach the current session, and select a session from a tree chooser.
-The
+This binds several keys to detach the current session, and select a session from
-<kbd>C-z @</kbd> key enables multiple panes in one window, to receive the same keyboard input.
-This
+a tree chooser.
+The <kbd>C-z @</kbd> key enables multiple panes in one window,
-is very useful when troubleshooting remote connections simultaneously.
+to receive the same keyboard input.
+This is very useful when troubleshooting
+remote connections simultaneously.

 ### <a name="sourcing">Sourcing</a>

 ```
 bind . source-file ~/.tmux.conf
-bind r move-window -r \; setw automatic-rename bind x kill-pane \; move-window -r \; setw automatic-rename bind & kill-window \; move-window -r \; setw automatic-rename bind k send-keys C-l \; send-keys -R \; clear-history
+bind , command-prompt -I "#W" "rename-window '%%'" bind k send-keys C-l \; send-keys -R \; clear-history bind r move-window -r\; setw automatic-rename

+bind x kill-window\; move-window -r bind X kill-window\; previous-window\; move-window -r bind w kill-pane
 ```

-Here, I rebound <kbd>C-z x</kbd> and <kbd>C-z &</kbd>, so that when windows are removed the
+Here, I rebound <kbd>C-z x</kbd> and <kbd>C-z X</kbd>, so that when windows are
-numberings are automatically updated.
-Manual override by means of <kbd>C-z r</kbd> is also
+removed the numberings are automatically updated.
+Manual override by means of
-available.
+<kbd>C-z r</kbd> is also available.

-I also rebound <kbd>C-z x</kbd> and <kbd>C-z &</kbd> to kill panes and windows, respectively,
-without user prompts.

 I bound the key <kbd>C-z k</kbd> to delete the buffer history to clear the view.